DeepPavlovAdmin/convai/README.md

 # ConvAI 2017

-Webpage of the 1st NIPS Conversational Challenge is available at http://convai.io/2017/
+Webpage of the 1st NIPS Conversational Intelligence Challenge is available at http://convai.io/2017/